B1nguy1/B1nguy1.github.io/index.markdown

 layout: home
 ---

+# An analysis of robbery and theft crimes in San Francisco 2010-2017

-# Is San Francisco a safe city to visit?
+## Is San Francisco a safe city to visit?

 ### Introduction